swisspost/gateleen/gateleen-queue/README_queue.md

 * postfix rule: rule used to generate the postfix to append to the initial queue name
 * postfixDelimiter: Optional delimiter value to add between queue name and postfix.
 When not configured, _-_ is used

-There are two types of postfix rules:
+There are three types of postfix rules:
 * static
 * based on request
+* request header

 ### Static postfix rule
 In the rule all postfixes for splitting are listed.
 Here is an example of splitter configuration with static postfix rule: